shinminje20/IMLE-Unconditional-Implicit-Maximum-Likelihood-Estimation/README.md

 ```

 ### CaMNet
-We use CamNet to generate images for training. _If you just want to use this project to run basic SimCLR---our baseline---you don't need to and probably shouldn't do the following!_
+We use CamNet to generate images for training. _If you just want to use this project to run basic SimCLR—our baseline—you don't need to and probably shouldn't do the following!_

 1. Prepare datasets for CamNet's usage:
     ```